Stoneboat Farm

 All the people you'll interact with are extremely friendly and knowledgeable, creating a welcoming atmosphere whether you're a first time CSA member or have been participating for years.
 Aaron enjoys talking about the farm and is happy to answer your farming questions when you visit.
 On the farm, food growing and making friends come by to sell their goods too, so you can get everything from milk to vinegar, bread to meat, fish to kombucha alongside your vegetables.
 You can come out and pick flowers, take pictures of the farm, eat a picnic, and genuinely feel like part of the farm community.

-The farming methods demonstrate genuine commitment to sustainability.
-They use trap cropping and predator attractant planting for pest control, which means their pest control looks like rows of beautiful flowers instead of tanks full of questionable chemicals.
+About 2 to 3 years ago, things finally turned the corner where Aaron could see the farm becoming what he'd hoped it would be.
+Where plants once struggled to survive in hard, infertile ground, they now thrive because the soil is healthier.
+Mistakes are more easily forgiven, and good practices are more likely to succeed.
+This transformation didn't happen overnight but through years of careful attention to cover cropping, organic amendments, and sustainable farming methods.
+The farming practices demonstrate genuine commitment to sustainability through trap cropping and predator attractant planting for pest control, which means their pest control looks like rows of beautiful flowers instead of tanks full of questionable chemicals.
 They carefully amend soils with rock dusts and organic amendments to build fertility, grow diverse cover crops and pollinator habitat, and have Great Pyrenees puppies named Rucola and Enoki guarding vegetables from deer and elk.
-While not certified organic due to the time, paperwork, and money involved, they demonstrate their practices directly through farm tours and detailed descriptions of everything that goes into the food they produce.
-They raise heritage turkey breeds and broad breasted bronze and whites, processing everything on site so they can guarantee quality.

-Supporting Local Farmers and Economy
+Supporting Local Farmers and Building Community

-You don't have to be a CSA member to buy their vegetables at farmers' markets, but joining the CSA creates a deeper connection to where your food comes from and supports the local economy in meaningful ways.
 The farm accepts SNAP benefits and works with the Pacific Northwest CSA coalition to match one half of any size share for qualifying members.
-Whether you're picking up your share or visiting the farm itself, you'll experience farming done right with integrity, care, and genuine passion for feeding the community well.
+While not certified organic due to the time, paperwork, and money involved, they demonstrate their practices directly through farm tours and detailed descriptions of everything that goes into the food they produce.
+Whether you're picking up your CSA share, shopping at the farmers market, or visiting the farm itself, you'll experience farming done right with integrity, care, and genuine passion for feeding the community well.
+Supporting Stoneboat means supporting the local economy and sustainable agriculture in meaningful ways.

 What your neighbors say